Securing your Facebook Account from Hackers

 -

-You are then directed to the real Facebook website and your log in information may be passed on to log you into the real Facebook.
-At this point you are unaware you have just logged into a fake website and sent the attacker your email address and password.
+You are then directed to the real Facebook website and your login information may be passed on to log you into the real Facebook.
+At this point, you are unaware you have just logged into a fake website and sent the attacker your email address and password.

 -

-What are different types of Facebook attacks?
+What are the different types of Facebook attacks?

 Urgency or Fear Tactics